top of page

 About the Ocean Community Chamber Foundation

 The OCCF is the charitable arm of the OCCC and is accepting donations to underwrite buoy workshops for local children.
 Donations cover purchase of buoys, paint, space rental and pay for artist supervision and clear coating.
 The OCCF also produces educational heirloom publications that raise money for local charities including the Pop Up Book of Stonington and the Pop Up Book of Westerly.
-We produce the annual Pawcatuck River Duck Race in April which raises funds for over 50 local schools and charities.
+Our 501c3 affiliate, the Ocean Community Chamber Foundation produces the annual Pawcatuck River Duck Race in April which raises funds for over 50 local schools and charities.
 We also produce the ATHENA leadership award program and provide thousands of dollars in scholarship funds to local youth each year.

 Tree Rules